turingschool/career-development-curriculum-site/module_two/Mod 1_week2.md

 ## Application

-First:  review the following articles that offer great advice and tools on building your technical resume.
+1. After reflecting on how to create a ATS friendly resume, we suggest that you take a few minutes to review the following articles that offer great advice and tools that further support how to building a compelling technical resume.

-If you are needing help organizing your resume content use this Free Worksheet Makes It Easy to Create (or Update) Your Resume.
+2. If you are needing help organizing your resume content use this Free Worksheet Makes It Easy to Create (or Update) Your Resume.

-Next:Build your resume
+# Next:Build your resume
 1. Pick a template and checklist listed here
 2. Develop a Resume Rough Draft
 3. Upload your resume to CV Compiler: ATS system we partner with that provides feedback